davehun/mqtt-wifi-pixel/README.md

 #NightLight#

-This software runs on a wifipixel or a nodemcu with a neopixel ring.
+This software runs on a [WifiPixel](https://github.com/Protoneer/WifiPixels) or a nodemcu with a neopixel ring.
 It provides 3 modes for a set of neopixels used to:

 * Simulate twinkling stars
 * Simulate a sunrise